Essay

 The escape that is also not an escape

-There is a revealing moment that many people experience once they become aware of the mechanism.
+There is a revealing moment that many people experience once the mechanism is visible.

 They try to escape.
 They switch to a different platform, or they go without recommendation algorithms, or they use tools that block the tracking.
 And for a moment the music feels different.
 Fresher.
 More real.
 More their own.